Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q

-Recall that in the node-based algorithm for LM1 we have two verification rules.
-The first rule is that if all messages but one are verified at a CN, then all messages are verified.
-We call this type-I incorrect-edge-removal (IER1) and this is only possible when $n_{0,1}(t)>0$.
-The second rule is: if all messages sum to zero at a CN, then all messages are verified.
-We call this as correct-edge-removal (CER) in the peeling-style decoder and this requires $n_{i,0}>0$ for some $i\ge1$.
-The peeling-style decoder performs one operation in time step.
+Recall that the node-based algorithm for LM1, from \cite{my_ref:luby_and_mitz}, has two verification rules.
+The first rule is: if the neighbors (of a CN) have values that sum to zero, then all the neighbors are verified to their current values.
+In this analysis, however, the neighbors are verified one at a time.
+Since this implies that the CN is attached only to CVNs (assuming no FV), we call this correct-edge-removal (CER) and notice that it is only allowed if $n_{i,0}>0$ for some $i\ge1$.
+The second rule is: if all neighbors (of a CN) are verified except for one, then the last neighbor is verified to the value that satisfies the check.
+If the last neighbor is an IVN, we call this type-I incorrect-edge-removal (IER1) and notice that it is only allowed when $n_{0,1}(t)>0$.

+The peeling-style decoder performs one operation during each time step.
 The operation is random and can be either CER or IER1.
 When both operations are possible, we choose randomly between these two rules by picking CER with probability $c_{1}(t)$ and IER1 with probability $c_{2}(t)$, where This weighted sum ensures that the expected change in the decoder state is Lipschitz continuous if either $c_{1}(t)$ or $c_{2}(t)$ is strictly positive.
 Therefore, the differential equations can be written as where $^{(1)}$ and $^{(2)}$ denote, respectively, the effects of CER and IER1.